ElGuillermo/HLL_CRCON_All_time_stats/README.md

   into
   `/root/hll_rcon_tool/rcon/hooks.py`
 - Rebuild and restart CRCON Docker containers (same procedure as in [Configuration 2/2](#22---rebuild-and-restart-crcon-docker-containers)).
-- If anything works as intended, you can delete the backup file :
+- If everything works as intended, you can delete the backup file :
   - Copy/paste/execute these commands :
     ```
     cd /root/hll_rcon_tool